Huang Bowen: Club career

+Coaching career

+On 16 February 2026, Huang was named as the assistant coach of Qingdao West Coast.

 International career

 Huang made his debut for the Chinese national team on 25 May 2008 in a 2–0 win against Jordan.
 Despite his age and inexperience, then manager Vladimir Petrović let Huang play in a crucial 2010 FIFA World Cup qualification game with only one cap to his name in a 1–0 loss against Qatar, essentially knocking China out of qualification.
 While he did not take part any further in the remaining qualification games, he returned to the national team when he took part at the 2011 AFC Asian Cup qualification under caretaker Yin Tiesheng.

 On 29 March 2016, Huang opened the scoring in a 2–0 home win against Qatar in the last game of the second round of the 2018 FIFA World Cup qualification (AFC).
 The goal was widely regarded as an iconic moment in Huang's career as well as Chinese football history, as the win saw China reach the final round of World Cup qualifying stages for the first time since 2001.